MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/before-you-begin-xdr.md

 - Microsoft Defender Antivirus must be licensed and enabled in active mode on devices onboarded to Defender for Endpoint (required for endpoint detection and response capabilities)
 - Azure Active Directory (Azure AD) Premium P1 must be licensed for all users and enabled (required for enabling secure service provider access)

-Aside from the requirements stated above, to get Defender Experts for XDR coverage for the following eligible products, you must have their appropriate product licenses:
+Aside from the requirements stated previously, to get Defender Experts for XDR coverage for the following eligible products, you must have their appropriate product licenses:
 - Microsoft Defender for Office 365 P2
 - Microsoft Defender for Identity
 - Microsoft Defender for Cloud Apps

-Defender Experts for XDR customers will also be assigned two Ask Defender Experts credits on the first of each month as part of the built-in Microsoft Defender Experts for Hunting service.
-They may use these credits to submit questions.
+You'll also be assigned two **Ask Defender Experts** credits on the first of each month as part of the built-in [Microsoft Defender Experts for Hunting](defender-experts-for-hunting.md) service.
+You may use these credits to submit questions.
 Unused credits expire 90 days from date of assignment or at the end of the subscription term, whichever is shortest.

 [Learn more about Microsoft's commercial licensing terms](https://www.microsoft.com/licensing/terms/productoffering/Microsoft365/MCA)